-Once a professional from and external agency is involved in supporting a pupil, they may work with the pupil and the school in a variety of ways, including: supporting in class, observing and producing reports and recommendations, working 1:1 with the pupil on a regular basis for a specific amount of time and communicating all necessary information with both parents and the Academy.
+Once a professional from an external agency is involved in supporting a pupil, they may work with the pupil and the school in a variety of ways, including: direct work, class observations, assessments and more strategic guidance for the school.

 For a very small percentage of pupils, whose needs are significant and complex and the special educational provision required to meet their needs cannot reasonably be provided from within the academy’s own resources, a request will be made to conduct an assessment of education, health and care needs.
 This may result in and Education, Health and Care (EHC) Plan for the pupil being provided.

 HOW DOES THE SCHOOL WORK WITH PARENTS AND CHILDREN TO ENSURE THEIR VOICES ARE HEARD?

 Oakfield Primary holds close links between parents/caregivers and the home environment through class teachers, SENDCO and family support workers as appropriate.
 Parents' views are sought and included in all aspects of SEND provision specifically at EHC and IEP reviews.